 Lila: New York Latin course instructor

-...passionate about.
+...am great at and passionate about.
 I love to see my students excel and will work with them until they feel confident with their mastery of the material whether for a class or standardized test.
 I know that each student needs something different depending on their grade level, learning style, background, and academic goals and I tailor my teaching style to my students.
-My main goal when I tutor is to have my student leave the session knowing that...
+My main goal when I tutor is to have my student leave...

 Education & Certification